How-To

 If you're spending more than three hours a week manually pulling campaign reports, this tool is worth a look.
 It's strongest for small teams that need scheduled dashboards without hiring a data analyst.

-One caveat: templates can make teams too comfortable.
-If every partner promotion uses the same angle, subscribers will notice.
-Use templates for structure, not as an excuse to skip customer insight.
+One caveat about templates generally: they make teams comfortable.
+If every partner promotion arrives in the same shape with the same angle, subscribers notice, and the template has stopped being structure and started being an excuse to skip the customer insight.

-Use this when a new subscriber joins through a lead magnet, webinar, checklist, calculator, course, or newsletter.
-The key is to earn attention before you recommend anything.
+Use this when a new subscriber joins through a lead magnet, webinar, checklist, or calculator.
+Earn attention first; send it as email two or three, after you've delivered what you promised.

 Subject: A tool that helps with {{specific_goal}}